wheelo/jasmine-browser/README.md

 # jasmine-browser

 This is one tiny implementation of jasmine, which is runnable in the browser environment.
-I develop this tiny toy 'framework' for fun and to show the possibility of running jasmine in browser with extreme short codes.
+I create this tiny toy 'framework' for fun and to have a jasmine runnable in browser with the shortest codes that I can write.

 ## Usage